Montenegrins march demanding government resignation

 - Year in space put US astronaut's disease defenses on alert

-Djukanovic and his party have ruled Montenegro virtually unchallenged for decades.
+Djukanovic and his party have ruled Montenegro virtually unchallenged for three decades.
 He led the country to independence from much larger Serbia in 2006 and defied Russia to join NATO in 2017.

+Ivan Lukovac, 51, said he joined the protests because the citizens “have had no chance” for the past 30 years.

+“This is too much, enough, it’s beyond all limits of human decency,” said Lukovac.
+“I was 21 when they came to power, now I am 51.”